Protect the world’s peace. Donate to support Ukraine

 What is The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It about?

-What are the key takeaways from The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It?
+What are some key takeaways from The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It?

 Is The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It worth reading?

-What techniques does Kelly McGonigal recommend in The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It?
+How can I apply the lessons from The Upside of Stress: Why Stress Is Good for You, and How to Get Good at It in daily life?